RafiqulT1/100_days_python/01_treasure_island/README.md

 The game proceeds through a series of choices.
 Each choice affects the outcome of the game.

 1. First Choice: left or right
-2. swim or wait
+2. Second Choice: swim or wait
-3. red, yellow or blue.
+3. Third Choice: red, yellow or blue.

 # How to run
 Please download [treasure_island.py](https://github.com/RafiqulT1/100_days_python/blob/main/01_treasure_island/treasure_island.py) file and run the [treasure_island.py](https://github.com/RafiqulT1/100_days_python/blob/main/01_treasure_island/treasure_island.py) file using: